 ire “Wei Qi tonification”; those with headaches often benefit from “Spleen Yang tonification to mobilize Fluids”.
 Both TCM and Ayurveda link refined carbohydrates; glutinous, oily or fried foods; and cold and unrefined dairy products to “Phlegm” production.

 As a complex problem, multiple treatment modalities are used.
-Most dramatically, One-Needle Allergy Desensitization Therapy may actually eliminate or attenuate allergic responses, and significantly reduce allergy symptoms.
+Most dramatically, Allergy Relief Acupuncture may actually eliminate or attenuate allergic responses, and significantly reduce allergy symptoms.
 Acupuncture (there is even a classical treatment called “sinus deep drainage”) can effectively initiate relief.
 Chinese Herbal Medicine goes further to address the underlying problem.
 Since allergic rhinitis is considered a “deeper” problem in TCM, Chinese herbs require compliance usually for 6 to 18 months to achieve the longest lasting effects.
 However, to speed relief, Dr. Villanova adds Comprehensive Sinus Therapy to excellent effect.[2,3]

 These brief overviews of conditions represent distillations of basic and current medical reviews from the following sources: Conventional Medical Sources